Gum Disease Causes and Natural Treatments for Gingivitis

 If you suspect you have gingivitis the first thing you should do is visit your dentist for a check-up of your teeth and gums.
 Your dentist may remove any plaque or tartar from your teeth, or they may refer you to a dental hygienist for a scale and polish (a professional clean).
 You may also be shown how to remove plaque effectively yourself by establishing a good oral care routine at home.

 Here are some tips to help you look after your teeth and gums yourself:

 Brush your teeth twice a day for at least two minutes each time (this should happen last thing at night before bed and at one other time but not within an hour of eating).

-Use either a manual or electric toothbrush – though according to the Dental Health Foundation, test show electric toothbrushes are more effective at removing plaque (v).
+Use either a manual or electric toothbrush – though according to the Oral Health Foundation, test show electric toothbrushes are more effective at removing plaque (vi).
 If using a manual toothbrush, look for one with a small to medium-sized brush head with soft to medium multi-tufted, round-ended nylon bristles (it should be small enough to reach all parts of your mouth, including the back).

 Replace your toothbrush every two or three months, or sooner if the bristles look worn or splayed.

 Use a toothpaste that contains the right amount of fluoride, as it helps protect against tooth decay: adults and children over the age of three should use a toothpaste containing 1,350 - 1,500 parts per million (ppm) fluoride) and younger children should use a toothpaste with a fluoride level of 1,000ppm.